sblauth/cashocs/README.md

 and I developed this project as part of my work.
 If you have any questions / suggestions / feedback, etc., you can contact me via [sebastian.blauth@itwm.fraunhofer.de](mailto:sebastian.blauth@itwm.fraunhofer.de).

-As this project is part of my PhD, it has to be adapted to my needs, so use it with care.
-Note, that future updates may break some of your code based on this package, but I try my best that this does not happen.